How Can I Help My Case?

 Often criminal defendants are so happy to have their case behind them they forget the important of staying on top of their probation, which is why my firm goes over the terms of probation with every client before the day we resolve the clients case; the day of before the plea; and after sentencing.
 Additionally, I encourage clients to meet with their probation officer early and often to ensure both are on the same page.

 The steps you take to address or defense your case before sentencing or trial can help you with the outcome of your criminal case in Oklahoma.
 It is important to know the attorney you hire is a Fierce Advocate and has experience defending criminal cases.
-John Cannon, owner of Cannon Law Firm, PLLC, will personally work along-side you during the entire process, including meeting with you in jail and guiding you through the process.
+John Cannon, owner of CANNON & ASSOCIATES, PLLC, will personally work along-side you during the entire process, including meeting with you in jail and guiding you through the process.